India

 Missionaries:

-This team will join the efforts of the staff of NACEA in providing healthcare teaching/training of nationals and local residents.
+This team will join the efforts of the staff of RICM in providing healthcare teaching/training of nationals and local residents.
 Hands-on medical care for patients needing treatment will also be offered.
-All efforts will advance the ministry of NACEA in reaching out to people for Christ.
+All efforts will advance the ministry of RICM in reaching out to people for Christ.

 We are seeking medical professionals to join us as well as non-medical team participants.
 Physicians, Nurses, NPs, PAs, Physical Therapists, and others are needed.